 It has been proven through multiple studies that people learn better from those who fit a certain profile that attracts the learner:

-- It’s someone you respect.
-You will always learn a lot from the person you respect, even if this person is not actively seeking to teach you.
-You will focus on them when they speak, you will observe their mannerisms and you will unconsciously learn from all the things they say and do around you.
+You will always learn a lot from a person you respect, even if this person is not actively seeking to teach you.
+You will focus on them when they speak, you will observe their mannerisms, and you will unconsciously learn from all the things they say and do around you.

-- It’s someone you’re attracted to.
-It could be a celebrity, a peer or anyone else at all.
+It could be a celebrity, a peer, or anyone else at all.
 You could be attracted to for any reason at all: their looks, talent, popularity, sense of humor, lifestyle.
-All these are factors that make a person attractive to you and you subconsciously learn a lot from them.
+Whatever it is, it makes you sit up and pay attention, which will aid in observational learning.

-- It’s someone at a higher “level” than you.
-This could be a senior executive at your workplace, a teacher in college or a sibling.
+This could be a senior executive at your workplace, a teacher in college, or an older sibling.
 Any person who is in a position of authority and is well able to shoulder the responsibility their position brings is a good option.

 2. Shadow Your Teacher

-Do you love a sport?
-Have you ever found yourself making the same play you saw your favorite player making?
-You might have admired a basketball player and spent hours shooting hoops the way he did, even though he never taught you personally.
+If you’re an athlete, have you ever found yourself making the same play you saw your favorite player making?
+You might have admired a basketball player and spent hours shooting hoops the way s/he did, even though s/he never taught you personally.
 This is a classic example of observational learning.

 Being around the person you want to learn from and observing them as they go about their business will open up immense opportunities to learn.

-Take the example of a medical student who is assigned to a rotation led by a doctor considered an expert in his field.
-This student will be walking behind the doctor on his rounds, taking mental notes of his behavior with patients, other staff and students and how he goes about treating the patients.
-This is also one of the best examples of observational learning.
+Take the example of a medical student who is assigned to a rotation led by a doctor.
+This student will be walking behind the doctor on his/her rounds, taking mental notes of their behavior with patients, other staff, and students and how they go about treating the patients.

 There would be no reason for you to reproduce any learned behavior if there was no consequence for it.
-While some things reproduced can result in negative consequences (think extra chores for breaking a vase playing football indoors), you should actively seek to reproduce only those actions that will get you a reward, as this plays an important role in your motivation.
+While some things reproduced can result in negative consequences (think extra chores for breaking a vase), you should actively seek to reproduce only those actions that will get you a reward, as this plays an important role in your motivation.

-The process of reproducing any learning that will reward to means you are first off paying attention when the learning opportunity is presented, and also that you’re making an effort to commit the learning to memory.
+The process of reproducing any learning that offers a reward means you are paying attention when the learning opportunity is presented, and also that you’re making an effort to commit the learning to memory.

 4. Take Good Notes

-Does this sound contrary to observational learning?
-It really isn’t.
-When you have stepped out of the learning environment and are working to commit the newly acquired knowledge to memory, writing it down helps.
-A lot.
+While this may sound contrary to observational learning, it really isn’t.
+When you have stepped out of the learning environment and are working to commit the newly acquired knowledge to memory, writing it down helps a great deal.

 Rephrase your learning.
 Write out notes in your own words unless there’s a phrase that you think is perfect or if you are using a direct quote.